duncanldaho/duncanidaho.org/site/style-test.md

 Table
 -----
+Text above the table, a title or explanation:

 | Item         | Price     | # In stock |
 |--------------|-----------|------------|
 | Juicy Apples | 1.99      | *7*        |
 | Bananas      | **1.89**  | 5234       |

+Text below the table...

 Forms
 -----